An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • + DUAL HOUSEHOLD FAMILIES POLICY

 Trinity School keeps the best interest of children utmost in any determination of policy and strives to communicate fully with each parent of Trinity students.
 Ideally a child’s parents (even if divorced) each take an interest in and remain informed about the child’s school experience.
 The following policy for dealing with split families is based on that assumption.
 Should a legal divorce settlement prohibit the involvement of the non-custodial parent with his or her children, then Trinity School expects either or both parents to so inform the School.
-Parents must provide the Head of School with an updated copy of the legal custodial agreement.
+Parents must provide the Director of Admissions and Enrollment Management with an updated copy of the legal custodial agreement.
 Barring a legal prohibition, Trinity will respond to all split families according to the following policy.

 The following may be available upon request to the Registrar for mailing to the non-custodial parent.